-How Linda and Edward Mulkern built their 220sqm home on Achill Island to retire to, replacing a concrete bunker house that had been their holiday digs for years.
+How Linda and Edward Mulkern built their 220sqm island new build house on Achill Island, replacing a concrete bunker house that had been their holiday digs for years.

 In this article we cover: